|

 Debugging:

-In a separate windo show dynamically the tail of the error
+In a separate window show dynamically the tail of

 /usr/local/var/log/httpd/error_log